tmcw/d12/readme.txt

 the ideas so far are:

-- let javascript itself define hierarchy
+- let javascript itself define hierarchy and type
 - prioritize runtime documentation access
 - simplify, simplify, simply
 - be opinionated when it helps us simplify